realyze/pr-train/README.md

 If you modify a branch (or e.g. merge/rebase `fred_billing-refactor_frontend_bits` on top of `master`), you'll want all the other branches to receive the change. `git pr-train` does that by merging (or rebasing) each branch into their child branch (i.e., branch 1 into branch 2, branch 2 into branch 3 etc).

-If you wish, it also makes sure there is a "combined" branch (which contains the code of all subbranches and you can build it and run tests on it).
+If you wish, it also makes sure there is a "combined" branch (which contains the code of all subbranches and you can build it and run tests on it - please see the `Chained PR workflows` section below).

-## Installation

-Run `npm install -g git-pr-train@next`.

-## Usage

-Before using `git pr-train` for the first time, run `git pr-train --init` to create a `.pr-train.yml` file in your repo root (_please make sure to gitignore the `.pr-train.yml` file_).
+### `.pr-train.yml` config

 The `.pr-train.yml` file contains simple configuration that describes your trains.
 For example, the "billing refactor" example from above would be expressed as: